shu251/qc-trim/README.md

 * Move all fastq files to ```qc-trim/raw_data/``` directory **or** change the ```raw_data:``` line in the config file to the full path to your fastq files.
 * Since I am working on an HPC I use a scratch space to write output files.
 Change this scratch line to where your scratch directory is
 * Within my scratch directory, the output file will be placed in a new directory of this name.
 In the example below, all my output files will be placed in the directory ``` /vortexfs1/scratch/sarahhu/test-qc/```.
 This way my scratch directory will be organized as I run multiple projects.
+* Also change the location of where adapters for your study can be found for the trimmomatic step
 ```
 # Change to location of all raw .fastq (or .fastq.gz) files
 raw_data: /vortexfs1/omics/huber/shu/qc-trim/raw_data